 - 'express kidnappings', where victims are forced to withdraw funds from ATMs to secure their release

 - 'smash and grab' attacks, where vehicle windows are smashed and items snatched from passengers or from the rear of vehicles – these attacks are particularly common on cars stopped at traffic lights near Lima's Jorge Chavez International Airport on Avenida de la Marina and Avenida Elmer Faucett

 - armed robbery and assault of boat passengers on rivers in the Amazon region

 - theft on intercity buses from passengers who are asleep or distracted, especially on the Lima, Ica, Nazca and Cusco routes

 - counterfeit currency, especially from unofficial money changers

 - assaults and robberies at gunpoint on intercity buses

-Narcotics traffickers reportedly operate in the border area between Peru and Colombia and armed guerrilla forces from Colombia sometimes enter Peru's remote areas.
-These activities make travel to the region within 20 kilometres of the border with Colombia dangerous; reconsider your need to travel to these areas.
+Narcotics traffickers reportedly operate in the border area between Peru and Colombia.
+Armed guerrilla forces from Colombia sometimes enter Peru's remote areas.
+These activities make travel to the region within 20 kilometres of the border with Colombia dangerous.
+Reconsider your need to travel to these areas.
 Narcotics traffickers also reportedly operate in the valley of the Apurímac, Ene and Mantaro rivers (VRAEM region).

 - Keep vehicle doors locked, windows up and valuables out of sight, including when moving.